scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 Prosaic examples include the toolchain required to use nbconvert (very much parallel to the above).
 Or, for example, ensuring that a properly configured database is available.

-The afore-mentioned “tools from industry” – generally referred to as *devops* tools – are directed at solving this larger problem.
+The aforementioned “tools from industry” – generally referred to as *DevOps* tools – are directed at solving this larger problem.
 Unfortunately, the variety and complexity of tools match the variety and complexity of the problem space, and the target space for most of them was *not* scientific computing.
 Thus, before discussing available tooling, we first lay out a set of issues relevant to supporting scientific computing.

 Issues
 ------